miloxeon/better-onsubmit/README.md

 </script>
 ```

-# JSON example (you'll get a JSON like this from your submitted form)
+# JSON example

+You'll get a JSON like this from your submitted form:

 ```JS
 {